kinmeng/MACD_flask_project/README.md

 The deployed flask app is here: http://35.240.166.48:8080/results

+What does the algorithm do?
+The algorithm aims to identify MACD and MACD signal line crossovers.
+The signals are then paired with Williams%r signals to confirm a trend reversal.
+The algorithm is applied to stock symbols with yfinance API (The stock tickers are obtained from the excel files stored in the folder /stock_symbols)

 How to download and run the files locally:

 1. Download the files in .zip